Rawan199812/401-data-structure/data_structure/data_structure/graph/README.md

 6. breadth_first_search : method that takes Node and return a collection of nodes in the order they were visited.

+4. business-trip: take grap and list of city names and returns bollean value with the cost or null

 [Pull Request](https://github.com/Rawan199812/401-data-structure/pull/19)
 [Pull Request](https://github.com/Rawan199812/401-data-structure/pull/20)